Denise E. Wilfley, PhD

 Rick Stein, PhD, is an associate professor of medicine at Washington University School of Medicine and Behavioral Director for the Washington University Weight Management Program.
 He received his doctorate in clinical psychology from Arizona State University and completed his postdoctoral fellowship at San Diego State University.
 He then held an academic appointment at the State University of New York at Buffalo before coming to St. Louis.
 Stein’s research and clinical work has focused on developing and conducting treatments for obesity and eating disorders.
 His research interests also include community-based interventions for child and adult obesity.

 R. Robinson Welch, PhD, CGP

-Robinson Welch, PhD, CGP, is an associate professor in the Department of Psychiatry at Washington University School of Medicine.
+Robinson Welch, PhD, CGP, is a professor in the Department of Psychiatry at Washington University School of Medicine.
 Welch received his doctorate in counseling psychology from the University of Missouri-Columbia and completed his predoctoral internship at the University of Missouri-Columbia counseling services.
 Welch has held academic appointments at Yale University, San Diego State University, and Washington University in St. Louis.
 He is a licensed psychologist in the state of Missouri and is a Certified Group Psychotherapist.
 For the last decade, Welch’s clinical and research work has focused on identifying and implementing effective treatments for eating disorders and obesity.
 For example, in the context of two large NIH-funded studies, Welch has treated overweight adults with binge-eating disorder with cognitive-behavioral therapy (CBT) and interpersonal psychotherapy (IPT) and has treated overweight children and their overweight parents with family-based behavioral interventions.